-USB-C is a new standard of USB that allows transfer speeds of 10Gbps, as opposed to the current 5Gbps rate available with USB 3.0, while it also offers decreased charging times.
-It's not a one trick pony, either - USB-C handles data transfer, video output and power input.
+USB-C is a newish standard of USB that allows transfer speeds of 10Gbps, as opposed to the current 5Gbps rate available with USB 3.0, while it also offers faster charging times.
+It's no one-trick pony, either - USB-C handles data transfer, video output and power input.

 Similarly to Apple's Lightning connector, USB-C doesn't have to be plugged in at a certain orientation, which means that you can wave bye-bye to the age-old USB guessing game of "Which way does it go in?"

 Fortunately for those without a full range of USB-C gear, Apple will provide you with an adapter to extend the functionality of this port... for a (high) price.
 Other companies offer more budget-friendly alternatives, along with a range of other USB-C cables, chargers and accessories.
 You can also add extra USB-C ports to a MacBook.

 For more detail on USB-C, take a look at our guide to Mac and iPhone ports.

 Most of the products tested here work with non-Apple USB-C laptops too, but you can read our more general roundup of the best USB-C hubs.

 If you're after a full desktop setup for your MacBook, look out for our recommendations for the best USB-C and Thunderbolt docking stations for MacBooks.